DigitalLivestock/inkframe/README.md

 5. Power the system with the AC/DC adapter.

 ## System Configuration
+This section presents the instructions for how to install required software and how to configure the linux environment.
 1. Connect to the RPI via SSH.
 Instructions are given here again: https://learn.pimoroni.com/article/getting-started-with-inky-impression
 2. To the usual sudo apt update and sudo apt upgrade
 3. Install git: sudo apt install git